ringcentral/ringcentral-api-docs/docs/basics/rate-limits.md

 | `X-Rate-Limit-Window`    | Time interval in seconds for the given request rate limit                       |

 !!! warning "`X-Rate-Limit-Group` header values subject to change"
-    Developers should be aware that the API group names may vary from app to app, and therefore developers should not create logic in their products that assumes the API group will be exclusively "Light," "Medium," "Heavy," or "Auth."
+    Developers should be aware that the API group names may change in the future.
+The developers should not create logic in their products that assumes the API group will be exclusively "Light," "Medium," "Heavy," or "Auth."

 #### Example